SMU Mustangs football scandal: Repeat Violator rule

 In 1985, after SMU was sanctioned again, the NCAA called an emergency meeting in New Orleans to deal with the rash of cheating that had been uncovered in the late 1970s and early 1980s.
 At that meeting, the NCAA Council implemented several new rules to combat the problem.
 Among the decisions made at that meeting was one that reinforced the NCAA's power to shut down athletic programs found guilty of egregious violationsa power popularly known as the "death penalty".
 The new bylaw, called the "Repeat Violator rule", stated that if a school had been found guilty of two major violations within five years, it could be barred for up to two years from competing in the sport involved in the second violation.
 The NCAA had only canceled a team's season twice in its historyKentucky men's basketball in 195253 and Southwestern Louisiana men's basketball from 1973 to 1975.
 Though the "death penalty" had always been an option available to the NCAA, the new rule clarified its use and in some cases changed the way it would be applied.
-Once a school qualified as a repeat violator, the NCAA could no longer postpone judgement; it had to either hand down the penalty or explain why it was choosing not to do so.
+Once a school qualified as a repeat violator, the NCAA could no longer postpone judgment; it had to either hand down the penalty or explain why it was choosing not to do so.

 Six schools on the council voted against adding the Repeat Violator rule.
-SMU was one of them, and their SWC brethren University of Texas at Austin and University of Houston joined in dissenting.
+SMU was one of them; two of their SWC brethren, Texas and Houston, joined in dissenting.
 Both of those schools had also recently been under NCAA investigation for improper practices.
 In 1982 Texas had been cited for recruiting violations, and was caught for the same thing again in 1986.
-Houston was paying players as well; this led to the forced retirement of their longtime coach Bill Yeoman at the end of the 1986 season, and later to stiff penalties.
+Houston was paying players as well; this led to the forced retirement of longtime coach Bill Yeoman at the end of the 1986 season, and later to stiff penalties.